 It has been said that the Sovereigns believed Napoleon could only be beaten by his own generals who had learned his system of warfare, and that Bernadotte and Moreau drew up the plan for the war.
-This is an acknowledged error.
-Moreau had not vet arrived, and when he came was not long enough on the scene of action to take any share in the operations.
+This is an aeknowledged error.
+Moreau had not yet arrived, and when he came was not long enough on the scene of action to take any share in the operations.
 The reason he was summoned to Germany has been explained.
-It was necessary to Russia to keep Sweden in good humour. and draw her armies away from her own empire ; so Bernadotte's alliance would have been equally courted if he had been a native Swede.
-The chief part he took in the conference was to ask for the supreme command of the Silesian army, over Blucher as well as of the North, which was refused; though Bulow was placed under his command.
-The plans he proposed were entirely impracticable, unless Napoleon was to be given the opportunity of cutting off each detached corps in detail.
-But as Marshal Augereau said to Fouché, "We have taught the Allies to beat us.
+It was necessary to Russia to keep Sweden in good humour. and draw her armies away from her own empire; so Bernadotte's alliance would have been equally courted if he had been a native Swede.
+The chief part he took in the conference was to ask for the supreme eommand of the Silesian army, over Blueher as well as of the North, which was refused: though Bulow was placed under his command.
+The plans he proposed were entirely impracticable, unless Napoleon was to be given the opportunity of eutting off each detached eorps in detail.
+But as Marshal Augereau said to Fouehé, "We have taught the Allies to beat us.
 At Lutzen our centre was broken, several regiments dispersed, and all had been lost but for the Young Guard.
-After such a butchery as that at Bautzen there were no results, no cannon taken, no prisoners.
+After such a butchery as that at Bautzen there were no results, no eannon taken, no prisoners.
 The enemy everywhere opposed us with advantage.
-We were roughly handled at Reichenbach, the day after the battle."
-The Russians had fought so frequently against Napoleon and the same generals now led to oppose them, that their commanders had learned his manœuvres, and in this campaign more than once turned them successfully against the French.
-They had relinquished one primitive custom of warfare after another, such as unbuckling their knapsacks in the face of the euemy, and setting them in front of their ranks before they began to load, as at Austerlitz, and arming their irregular forces with bows and arrows.
-Their commissariat was properly supplied, their medical staff excellent, and their weapons and artillery as good as any in They differed as essentially from Catherine's Europe.
+We were roughly handled at Reichenbaeh, the day after the battle."
+The Russians had fought so frequently against Napoleon and the same generals now led to oppose them, that their commanders had learned his manœuvres, and in this campaign more than once turned them suecessfully against the French.
+They had relinquished one primitive custom of warfare after another, such as unbuckling their knapsacks in the face of the enemy, and setting them in front of their ranks before they began to load, as at Austerlitz, and arming their irregular forces with bows and arrows.
+Their commissariat was properly supplied, their medical staff excellent, and their weapons and artillery as good as any in Europe.\ They differed as essentially from Catherine's armics less than eighteen years before, as the Sepoy armies differed from the British troops in the rebellion in India in 1857, and the care Alexander had bestowed upon them during many years was at last to bear fruit.
+After the armistice the allied armies concentrated in the rear of the enemy's position, either to cut through his communications or to march straight on Dresden.
+The Silcsian army had orders to avoid engagements as much as possible till reinforced by the Russian reserves under Benningsen, who had not reached the Niemen; it was to approach the Elbe, and strive to pass the river between Torgau and Leipsic, to join with Bernadotte, who received directions to leave 20,000 men to drive Dayoust out of Hamburg, and advance himself towards Leipsic.
+A planwas also prepared in ease Napoleon made a grand attack on either army; but he thought the Russians would not sacrifice their communications with Russia, and that he should meet them in Silesia; another division of his army was to advance at all risks to capture Berlin; and if these two movements were successful, he might mareh into Bohemia to defeat the Austrians, when Prague and Vienna would lie at his mercy.
+This was exactly what the Allies expected, as they had learned by experience, that to strike at an enemy's capital was almost invariably his first object.